-All this is to say that, given Mojang’s penchant for status quo, last year’s announcement of Minecraft: Dungeons came as quite the surprise.
-At Minecon 2018, Mojang teased a new dungeon crawling action-RPG game set in their recognisable universe with a Minecraft: Dungeons trailer.
-Recently, Mojang executive producer David Nisshagen sat down for an interview with Game Informer and spilled the beans on a few new details about the elusive Minecraft: Dungeons.
-Plus, we got a gameplay reveal at E3 2019, and more details at Minecon 2019, so here’s what we know so far.
+All this is to say that, given Mojang’s penchant for status quo, the announcement of Minecraft Dungeons came as quite the surprise.
+At Minecon 2018, Mojang teased a new dungeon crawling action-RPG game set in their recognisable universe with a Minecraft Dungeons trailer.
+Recently, Mojang executive producer David Nisshagen and game director Måns Olson sat down with us at X019 to talk about the blocky new dungeon crawler.

 Mojang previously gave Minecraft Dungeons a 2019 release date when it was announced last September, but we now have a more specific launch date.
-The Minecraft Dungeons release date is Spring 2020.
+The Minecraft Dungeons release date is April, 2020.

 In an unexpected twist for a game set in the Minecraft universe, Dungeons features neither mining nor crafting.
 According to Nisshagen, it was decided that traditional Minecraft gameplay was too slow for the faster-paced action Mojang was aiming for with Dungeons.
 Instead, the team has implemented a new enchantment system – similar to the one in the base game – that can augment gear in fun ways.
 The hope is to provide players with some flexibility in their gear loadout beyond random loot drops.